s-gryt/sgryt.com/_posts/2023-12-11-serverless-transition-exploration-with-aws.md

   ]
 image:
   path: /assets/img/posts/2023-12-11-serverless-transition-exploration-with-aws/cover.png
-  alt: Exploring the Transition to Serverless Architecture with AWS
+  alt: "Exploring the Transition to Serverless Architecture with AWS"
 ---

 Migrating to `Serverless architecture` is a transformative step that impacts how computing infrastructure is implemented and how application development and deployment are approached.
 In this discussion, we will delve into the nuances of serverless adoption and explore various aspects associated with it.